Black Box (band): 1989–1992: Dreamland

 Martha Wash (pictured), uncredited female singer of "Everybody Everybody" and five additional songs.

-In 1989, the group changed their name to 'Black Box' and began working on their first album.
-They added French Caribbean model Katrin Quinol to the lineup as the group's "frontwoman".
+In 1989, the group changed their name to Black Box and began working on their first album.
+They added French Caribbean model Katrin Quinol to the lineup as the group's frontwoman.
 Quinol's contribution was to lip sync songs in music videos and during televised performances.
 In July 1989, Black Box released their single "Ride on Time".
-The song became an international hit, peaking at number one in three countries, including the UK, where it became the UK's best-selling single of 1989, selling over 1.5 million copies worldwide.
+The song became an international hit, reaching number one in three countries, including the UK, where it became the UK's best-selling single of 1989, selling over 1.5 million copies worldwide.
 In November 1989, they released the single "Grand Piano" under the alias Mixmaster.
 The song peaked at number nine on the UK Singles chart.
 In December 1989, they released the follow-up single "I Don't Know Anybody Else".
 The song became an international top-ten hit and gave the group their first number-one song on Billboard's Dance chart.
 In March 1990, they released their fourth single, "Everybody Everybody".
 Like its predecessors, the song also became an international hit and earned the group their second number one on the Dance chart.

 In May 1990, they released their debut album Dreamland.
 Despite its moderate performance on the charts, the album became certified gold in the United Kingdom and United States and peaked at number one in the Australian chart.

 In late 1990, the album's fourth single, "Fantasy", a cover of the 1978 hit by Earth, Wind & Fire, peaked at number five on the UK Singles chart and became certified silver in the United Kingdom.

 In February 1991, "Strike It Up" was released as the album's fifth single.
 The song became another international top-ten hit for the group and earned them their third number-one single on the Dance chart.
 The album's final singles "Open Your Eyes" and "Hold On" performed moderately well on the charts.
 In the same year, Black Box released a re-issue of "Ride on Time" called "Bright on Time".
 Quinol, who did not contribute vocally or musically to the group's music, left Black Box in late 1991 after the band became the subject of a media backlash involving lip-syncing scandals and lawsuits.